 You don’t want to show up to the DMV without proper documentation as you won’t be allowed to take your test, whether you’re there for the permit test or the driving test.

-Checklist: What to Bring to the DMV Drivers Test in 2020
+Checklist: What to Bring to the DMV Drivers Test

 - Proof of identity.
 You must be able to prove who you are.